Ignoring CSV rows and columns

 Commenting out CSV rows

-In create and update tasks, you can comment out rows in your input CSV, Excel file, or Google Sheet by adding a hash mark (#) as the first character of the value in the first column.
+You can comment out rows in your input CSV, Excel file, or Google Sheet by adding a hash mark (#) as the first character of the value in the first column.
 Workbench ignores these rows, both when it is run with and without --check.
 Commenting out rows works in all tasks that use CSV data.

 For example, the third row in the following CSV file is commented out: